dkumor/rtcbot/examples/mobile/README.md

 ## Remote Code

 In this tutorial, we will just run both server and robot on the local machine.
-The same code will work over the internet simply by setting the right IP for the robot to connect to.
 The robot connects to the server with a websocket, and waits for the message that will allow it to initialize its WebRTC connection.

 ```python
 import asyncio